conda-forge/conda-forge.github.io/docs/_sources/maintainer/knowledge_base.rst.txt

 Note that ``host`` should be non-empty or ``compiler`` jinja syntax used or ``build/merge_build_host`` set to True for the ``build`` section to be treated as different from ``host``.

-Following implies that ``python`` is a runtime dependency and a Python matrix for each supported python version will be created.
+Following implies that ``python`` is a runtime dependency and a Python matrix for each supported Python version will be created.

 .. code-block:: yaml